matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 It processes metada of all changesets ever made and lists interesting ones (made with Streetcomplete) into csv file for further analysis.

-# Disclaimer

-This script is published as-is, it was used solely by author.

-Feel free to open PRs or create issues if something may be improved to make it more useful for you.

 # Hardware requirements

 Unlike importing full planet, processing this file has minimal hardware requirements.